b00tc4mp/isdi-bootcamp-202409/staff/salvatore-marchese/dive-and-discover/doc/README.md

 ### UX/UI Design

-The app design prioritizes usability and accessibility, with a clean and ocean-inspired aesthetic.
+The app design prioritizes usability and accessibility, with a clean and diver-inspired aesthetic.

 - **Mockups**:
 ![alt text](image-1.png)